T cell prolymphocytic leukemia (TPLL): Symptoms, diagnosis and treatment

 - difficulty eating

-Signs that it may be time to start treatment include:
+Signs that it might be time to start treatment include:

 - a rapidly rising white blood cell count (doubling in less than six months)